 Best suited to academically able girls at 11, and to both girls and boys at 16, who want an ambitious curriculum plus clear opportunities for leadership and service.
 The limiting factor is admission rather than what follows.

 The most recent inspection judged the school Outstanding overall, with Outstanding judgements across quality of education, behaviour and attitudes, personal development, and leadership and management, and Good for sixth form provision.
-GCSE outcomes also place it within the top 10% of schools in England by the FindMySchool ranking.
+GCSE outcomes also place it around the top 13% of schools in England by the FindMySchool academic ranking.

 This is a state school with no tuition fees.
 Families should budget for associated costs such as uniform, transport, trips, and optional activities.

 Yes, it has a mixed sixth form.
-Internal students progress subject to meeting entry criteria, and external applicants apply in a published window, stated as 28 November 2025 to 06 February 2026 for the September 2026 intake.
+Internal students progress subject to meeting entry criteria, and external applicants should check the school’s current sixth-form admissions information for the latest application window and entry requirements.

 Two structured examples are the Mayfield Challenge for Year 7 students, covering service and practical skills such as first aid, and the Duke of Edinburgh’s Award pathway through Bronze, Silver, and Gold levels supported by an in-house expedition programme.